wielebenwir/commonsbooking/Readme.md

 4. cd into the directory commonsbooking and run `composer install`
 5. Activate the plugin in the Plugin dashboard

+## Contribute

+Either through translating wordpress into your native tounge ([see the already existing Wordpress Plugin Translations](https://translate.wordpress.org/projects/wp-plugins/commonsbooking/)) or through developing and testing new versions of the application.

 ## Development

 ### Run plugin